osi/mulgara/README.txt

 Your HTTP port may be different if you have supplied a -p option.

-Follow the links to the user documentation to learn more about using Kowari.
+Follow the links to the user documentation to learn more about using Mulgara.

-V. Kowari Server Options
+V. Mulgara Server Options
 =========================

-You can change the basic Kowari server options by suppling them as arguments to the startup command.
+You can change the basic Mulgara server options by suppling them as arguments to the startup command.
 To view the basic options supply the --help option.

-$ java -jar kowari-1.1.0.jar --help
+$ java -jar mulgara-1.1.0.jar --help

 This will return the following options :